Donald P. Gregg: Career

 Gregg joined the Central Intelligence Agency in 1951.
 He served in Japan from 1964 to 1973.
 Gregg served as CIA station chief in South Korea from 1973 to 1975, an assignment he personally requested.
 During this time Gregg's personal complaint to the head of the presidential protective force about the Korean National Intelligence Service's involvement in the death by torture of a dissident U.S.-trained professor led to its chief, Lee Hu-rak, being replaced, and his successor enacting a prohibition on torture.
 Gregg, noting that his boss, Ted Shackley, had warned him against such interference, later described this as "one of the best things I did as a CIA officer".

 From 1975 to 1980, Gregg served at the CIA's headquarters and in Washington, D.C.; his responsibilities included responding to the "Pike Committee" investigating the CIA.
 In 1979 Gregg, his career in the CIA stalled by Stansfield Turner's new regime, took a post in the United States National Security Council (NSC) as Asia policy and intelligence matters specialist.
 He remained there during the transition from the Carter administration to the Reagan administration, and became Director of the NSC's Intelligence Directorate in 1981.
 He was appointed National Security Advisor to Vice President George H. W. Bush in August 1982, resigning from the CIA at this time.
 He remained National Security Advisor for the remainder of the Reagan administration.

+In 1989, Japan expert and lobbyist Craig J. Spence was linked to a White House guard who allowed him to take late-night White House tours with guests that included callboys.
+Spence suggested that these "midnight tours" were arranged by "top level" persons, implicating Gregg.
+Gregg denied the allegations, calling them "absolute bull."
+Henry Vinson, the convicted operator of a DC-area gay escort service, has confirmed that Gregg solicited male escorts with his government-issued MasterCard during his time as NSC advisor.